Pushing-Induced Arrest Across Lattices and Dimensions

 Trapping and the ``snowplow effect" are two competing mechanisms of confinement.
 While the former, describes a long and continual process, the latter is an instantaneous one.
 Thus, it is possible that a tracer will trap itself while ``snowplowing".
-In 2D, trapping typically does not occur until the macroscopic snowplow cage is essentially established; as a result, the two descriptions agree on $\mathrm{MSD}_\infty$, explicitly linking the macroscopic parameters $(C,\gamma)$ that control the snowplow prediction to the microscopic kinetic parameters $(D,P)$ that control the trapping dynamics via: $\frac{2D}{P}=\left(\frac{1-\rho}{C\rho} \right)^{\frac{2}{\gamma}}$.
+In 2D, trapping typically does not occur until the macroscopic snowplowed cage is essentially established; as a result, the two descriptions agree on $\mathrm{MSD}_\infty$, explicitly linking the macroscopic parameters $(C,\gamma)$ that control the snowplow prediction in Eq. (\ref{eq: snowplow prediction}) to the microscopic kinetic parameters $(D,P)$ that control the trapping dynamics.
+Specifically, taking $n\to\infty$ in Eq. (\ref{eq: MSD _t_ analytical}) and comparing with Eq. (\ref{eq: snowplow prediction}) we have: $\frac{2D}{P}=\left(\frac{1-\rho}{C\rho} \right)^{\frac{2}{\gamma}}$.
 In 3D, trapping arrests the walk before a macroscopic wall can form, so the snowplow estimate becomes a geometric upper bound rather than the realized terminal $\mathrm{MSD}$.